 - Keep track of the agenda, sign in/out sheet, and log the PD event on the school/district calendar

 - The DPPD session has a maximum contact time of eight hours.
-The actual time used for instruction.
+The actual meeting contact time ( time used for instruction).
 Do NOT count the welcome, breaks, lunch, dinner speeches, homework, preparation time, registration, or similar non-instructional activities.

 - Hand out the individual slips to employees who wish to use the activity for DPPD credit.

 - The DPPD is appropriate to the grade level(s) and endorsement area(s) for which the educator is certified see PD Guidelines (Copies of Documents from # 1 must be dropped in the folder labeled DPPD District Records.)